RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG analysis of the 2HKM

 as derived from the dynamical susceptibility

 with $S \in \{S_z, S_\pm\}$, and the normalization convention for $S_\pm \equiv \tfrac{1}{\sqrt{2}} (S_x \pm \iu S_y)$ chosen such that $|S_\pm|^2 = |S_z|^2$ have the same Frobenius norm.

 In case that $\eta=\eta'$, i.e., inter-impurity correlations, only a single label may be shown, e.g., $T^{(\eta)}_{S} \equiv T^{\eta\eta}_{S}$ or $\chi^{(\eta)}_{S} = \chi^{\eta\eta}_{S}$ (the $\eta$ label may be skipped altogether then, since the impurities are considered identical, hence by symmetry, e.g., $\chi_{S} \equiv \chi^{\iL}_{S} = \chi^{\iR}_{S}$).
 Strictly speaking, the interpretation as an energy scale is only justified for `diagonal' correlations, (here intra-impurity $\eta=\eta'$), as this guarantees positive spectral data and hence a respective positive energy scale.
 But it is useful to also include $\eta\neq\eta'$ here for the sake of the argument and presentation.
 We will also refer to $\chi^{\eta\eta'}_{S_\pm}$ which involves a spin-flip, as the transverse susceptibility, and $\chi^{\eta\eta'}_{S_z}$ which involves a phase flip, as the longitudinal susceptibility.
 The choice of the prefactor ($1/4$) is motivated by the standard definition of the Kondo temperature in the plain single-impurity Kondo model, $T_{K}^\mathrm{NRG} \equiv \tfrac{1}{4\chi_0}$ \cite{Hewson93,Bulla08}.
 For isolated RKKY impurities with the energy spectrum as in \Fig{fig:Spectrum}, the spectral functions have $\delta$-peaks at energies $\omega = \pm \ER$ for the transverse, and $\pm 2\ER$ for the longitudinal correlation function, thus resulting in $T_{S_\pm}^{\eta\eta';0} \equiv \ER/2$ and $T_{S_z}^{\eta\eta';0} \equiv \mathrm{sgn}(\eta\eta') \ER$, respectively [note the normalization convention of the spin operators as indicated with \Eq{eq:chi0}].
 Up to a sign, these are independent of the choice of $\eta$ and $\eta'$, i.e., they become the same for inter- and intra-impurity susceptibilities.
-The latter is a direct consequence of the RKKY ground where the impurities, even though spatially separated, act like a single entity.
+The latter is a direct consequence of the RKKY low-energy regime where the pair of impurities, even though spatially separated, act like a nearly-decouled microscopic unit governed by the RKKY Hamiltonian.
 In the following we will thus scale energies in the numerical data by the smaller energy scale (where subscript `S' denotes `spin'),

 We prefer \TS over \ER, since \ER only represents a lowest order estimate, whereas \TS includes the full many-body aspects of the problem and is thus also self-contained and thus consistent within the NRG.